 - two passport-sized photos

-- Please send your documents by FedEx or DHL.
+- Please send your documents by FedEx or UPS only!

 - Do not send by Canada Post or Purolator if you do, your documents cannot be tracked in Korea.

 - Once you've sent your documents, please retain a copy of your invoice with the tracking number of your package and the address you sent it to.
-Please send Footprints a copy of the tracking number and the website that will allow us to track the documents.
+Please send Footprints a copy of the tracking number.

-- Once your documents are in Korea, your school will take these documents to the Ministry of Justice and Immigration in Korea to get a Visa Authorization Number for you.
+- Once your documents are in Korea, your school will take these documents to the Ministry of Justice and Immigration in Korea to get a "Confirmation of Visa Issuance Number" for you.

 - The number will look something like this: UJBO 08007392 (the first four characters are letters, the remaining characters are numbers).